google/WebFundamentals/src/content/en/fundamentals/media/mobile-web-video-playback.md

 playback begins.
 As we're trying to tailor and control as much as possible our media experience across mobile browsers, I recommend you set the `playsinline` attribute of the `video` element to force it to play inline on iPhone and not enter fullscreen mode when playback begins.
+Note that this has no side effects on other browsers.

 <pre class="prettyprint lang-html">
 &lt;div id="videoContainer"&gt;